Here’s why you shouldn’t ignore the value of search. Plus how your business can get the most out of a well-developed search results strategy.

 All this to say: A brand’s success is largely reliant on search.

-That’s why marketers work hard to maximize their brand’s presence on search engines either through search engine marketing (SEM) or search engine optimisation (SEO) – that is, by optimising pages for search.
+That’s why marketers work hard to maximize their brand’s presence on search engines either through search engine marketing (SEM) or search engine optimisation (SEO).
+Put another way, it’s about optimising pages for search.

 How do consumers use search?